HOME

 Louie Blanck was born on May 9, 1887 at 43 Willow St., Hoboken, New Jersey to Heinrich Blank, age 39, born in Germany, occupation, shoemaker and Minna Erxmeyer, age 41, born in Germany.

-According to the civil records for the state of New Jersey, on March 16, 1907 in Hoboken, New Jersey, Louie Blank of 213 Willow Avenue, Hoboken, age 20, white, driver, born in USA, son of Henry Blank and Melusine "Erxmeyre" married Gertrude Kettler of 253 3rd Street, Hoboken, age 21, white, born in the USA, daughter of Fritz Kettler and Hanna Peterson.
+March 16, 1907 in Hoboken, New Jersey, Louie Blank of 213 Willow Avenue, Hoboken, age 20, white, driver, born in USA, son of Henry Blank and Melusine "Erxmeyre" married Gertrude Kettler of 253 3rd Street, Hoboken, age 21, white, born in the USA, daughter of Fritz Kettler and Hanna Peterson.
 The witnesses were Andrew Sharpe and Marie Poproutti.
 The minister was, Pastor, J. Rudolph, Ger.
-E..
+E.. ( Civil Record, State of New Jersey)

-According to the German Evangelical Church records, on March 16, 1907, Louis Blank of 213 Willow Avenue, born May 9, 1887 in Hoboken, the son of Hein. and Melusine, nee Erxmeyer, married Gertrude Kettler of 253 3rd.
+Louis Blank of 213 Willow Avenue, born May 9, 1887 in Hoboken, the son of Hein. and Melusine, nee Erxmeyer, married Gertrude Kettler of 253 3rd.
 Street, Hoboken, born April 11, 1886 in Hoboken, daughter of Fritz and Hanna, nee Peterson.
 Witnesses Andrew Sharp and Marie Poproutti.
+(German Evangelical Church records, on March 16, 1907)

 Notes: